 The project is defined as eligible work to be performed to the facade.
 To qualify for reimbursement, the project must be complete within twelve months of the effective date of the Facade Improvement Grant Agreement.
 When requesting reimbursement, the applicant must submit copies of all invoices, matching proof of payment by a cancelled check, and copies of permits and inspections.
 The Department will review the information for accuracy and completeness and process the reimbursement payment, which will be disbursed by check.

 Applicants have the option to submit for a total of two requests for reimbursement.
 As part of the final request for reimbursement, applicants will need to provide a photo of the building’s completed facade.
 Grant recipients may be required to complete an informational survey both prior to and after funding.
-The City will release the mortgage and cognovit note two years after the effective date.
+The City will release the personal and/or corporate guarantee and promissory note two years after the effective date.